 Dealing with an alcoholic husband is an uphill battle.
 It will be challenging, and there are plenty of unknowns along the way.
 But you are not alone.
 There are plenty of resources designed to aid those toward healthy steps when married to an alcoholic.

-If you find yourself confessing “My husband’s drinking is ruining our marriage”, contact us at Empowered Recovery.
+If you find yourself confessing “My husband’s drinking is ruining our marriage”, and don’t know how to deal with alcoholic husband, contact us at Empowered Recovery Center in Atlanta.
 We can offer confidential advice about supporting your husband and available treatment options.
-Call us today to speak to one of our compassionate and expert team and take the first steps to a family life free from drug and alcohol abuse.
-We are here to support you.
+Call us today to speak to one of our compassionate admissions team.
+Our team is available to answer any questions you may have about treatment, payment options, using insurance to pay for rehab, insurance verification, and more.
+Take the first steps to a family life free from drug and alcohol abuse and call us today.

 3651 Canton Road,